 Apple Siri, Google Now, Amazon Echo, and Microsoft Cortana have garnered a lot of press lately.
 But one thing which is still missing out is voice-native user experience.

-Let me illustrate that with the evolution of user experience on touch screens.
+Let me illustrate that with the evolution of user experience on touchscreens.
 When they first came out, there was a stylus, and that’s it.
-It was an inferior version of mouse-keyboard-monitor trio.
-Then some amazing interaction were invented.
-Interactions like double tap to zoom, multi-finger rotation, swipe to like/dislike, pull down to refresh, long-press for options, and Swype keyboard.
-All of these were native to a touch screen based environment.
+It was an inferior version of the mouse-keyboard-monitor trio.
+Then some fantastic interactions were invented.
+Interactions like double tap to zoom, multi-finger rotation, swipe to like/dislike, pull down to refresh, long-press for options, and a Swype keyboard.
+All of these were native to a touchscreen-based environment.
 Porting them back to a mouse-keyboard-monitor trio was of limited utility at based and useless at worst.

 Entering emoji on a smartphone is not very different from typing an English letter via an on-screen keyboard.
 On a desktop, it is.
 No wonder emojis took off with smartphones.
 And let’s not forget the physics-based games like Angry Birds.

-The current voice-based interfaces are crude, they are almost equivalent to a computer transcribing your query into a Google search and then performing the search.
-Try doing anything exploratory like flight searches, restaurant searches etc. and the interface falls apart.
+The current voice-based interfaces are crude; they are almost equivalent to a computer transcribing your query into a Google search and then performing the search.
+Try doing anything exploratory like flight searches, restaurant searches, etc. and the interface falls apart.
 But that’s analogous to editing spreadsheets on touch-screens, it’s still an inferior experience compared to doing that on a traditional PC.
 What we should be looking forward to is voice-native user experience.
 Interactions which can be performed way better using voice than a touch-screen or a PC.
-Even better, if they can’t be backported.
+It would be even better if such voice-native interactions can’t be backported to non-voice interfaces.